Magicbooks-io/.github/README.md

     </pre>

   <h2>Developers Selling and Managing Ads</h2>
-    <p>One unique feature of MagicBooks API is that developers can take full control of their advertising strategy.
+    <p>One unique feature of MagicBooks API is the singular feature which allows developers to take full control of the advertising strategy.
 By submitting the <code>advertId</code> and <code>adId</code> parameters, developers can:</p>
     <ul>
         <li>Create and sell their own ads directly through the API.</li>
         <li>Generate dynamic ads using the <code>ad/create</code> endpoint.</li>